An affordable group tour which brings you to the cultural hotspots of Myanmar, including Mandalay, Bagan, Kayah State and Inle Lake.

 Yes, solo traveler can book this tour.

-We offer this tour almost whole year and except raining season.
-The best season to do this tour is Winter season (Oct – Feb).
+We offer this tour almost the whole year and except raining season.
+The best season to do this tour is the Winter season (Oct – Feb).